Mokosh: Old East Slavic sources

 Mokosh is mentioned in a 980 account in the early-12th-century text Primary Chronicle, the oldest copy of which is part of the Laurentian Codex of 1377:

 And Vladimir began to reign alone in Kyiv.
 And he placed idols on the hill outside the palace: a Perun in wood with a silver head and a gold moustache, and Khors Dazhbog, and Stribog, and Simargl, and Mokosh.
 And they offered sacrifices and called them gods, and they took their sons and daughters to them and sacrificed them to the devils.
 And they profaned the earth with their sacrifices, and Rus’ and that hill were profaned by blood.

 In historiography, this event is known as the pagan reform or the first religious reform of Vladimir.
 One point of view, considering the reform, treats it as a transition to monotheism; according to philologist Viljo Mansikka, and historians Aleksey Shakhmatov and Henryk Łowmiański, initially there was only Perun in the Primary Chronicle, and later other gods were added to make Vladimir a polytheist.
 The philologist Anichkov shared Shahmatov's position, although he noted: "there is no objective data to recognize this insertion".
 Historian Evgeny Anichkov said the existence of the Kyiv pantheon is recorded in parallel sources.
-Another historian, Leo Klejn considered the event a reintroduction of paganism; the idols were erected immediately after the assassination of Yaropelk, who had sympathies for Christianity and pursued a pro-Christian policy, and after the enthronement of Vladimir.
-The Perun idol was already standing on a hill in Kyiv at the home of prince Igor.